ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
 Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that MUST explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 The same considerations provided above on acceptable formats currently available for the 'cred_fmt' element of 'sign_info' apply.

-  The Group Manager MAY omit the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case all the OSCORE groups that the Client is authorized to join are signature-only groups.
+  The Group Manager omits the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case all the OSCORE groups that the Client is authorized to join are signature-only groups.

+* If the 'kdc_dh_creds' parameter is present in the response, the following applies for each element 'kdc_dh_creds_entry'.

+  * 'id' MUST refer exclusively to OSCORE groups that are pairwise-only groups.

+  * 'cred_fmt' takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.
+Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format of authentication credential that MUST explicitly provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+The same considerations provided above on acceptable formats currently available for the 'cred_fmt' element of 'sign_info' apply.

-* If 'kdc_dh_creds' is included in the Token Transfer Request and any of the groups that the Client has been authorized to join is a pairwise-only group, then the Group Manager MUST include the 'kdc_dh_creds' parameter in the Token Transfer Response, as per the format defined in {{gm-dh-info}}.
-Otherwise, if 'kdc_dh_creds' is included in the Token Transfer Request, the Group Manager MAY include the 'kdc_dh_creds' parameter in the Token Transfer Response.
-Note that the field 'id' specifies the group name, or array of group names, for which the corresponding 'kdc_dh_creds' applies to.
+  The Group Manager omits the 'kdc_dh_creds' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case none of the OSCORE groups that the Client is authorized to join is a pairwise-only group.

 Note that, other than through the above parameters as defined in {{Section 3.3 of RFC9594}}, the joining node may have obtained such information by alternative means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters may have been pre-configured, or the joining node may early retrieve it, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}} to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT3).